top of page

 • How can I get spare parts or repairs in the future?

-We stock all necessary spare parts and offer repair services.
-You can order spare parts directly from our website.
+We stock all spare parts and provide reliable repair services to keep your equipment running smoothly.
+You can order spare parts directly from our website or contact us with your inquiry at info@anddairy.com.

 • Where is your business located?

-Our business is a registered Canadian business located in Niagara Region, Ontario, Canada.
+Our business is a registered Canadian company proudly based in the Niagara Region, Ontario, Canada.

 • What are some differences between hand milking and machine milking?